baxpr/prl-fmri/README.md

 # Outputs

-Results are output for three different first-level models:
+[UPDATED for v2.1.0] Results are output for a single first-level model:

-- `spm_cue_orth0` Parametric modulators are not orthogonalized (this follows Deserno 2020).
-The cue response is not interpretable due to collinearity with parametric modulators.
-The mu33 result shows variance that is explainable by mu33, but not explainable by cue or other modulators.

-- `spm_cue_orth1_epsi2` Parametric modulators are orthogonalized with respect to cue and to each other in the order epsilon2, epsilon3, psi2, psi3, mu33.
-The cue response is interpretable as amplitude at a fixed value of the modulators.
-The mu3 response is the same as for `spm_cue_orth0`.

-- `spm_cue_orth1_mu33` Parametric modulators are orthogonalized in the order mu33, psi3, psi2, epsilon3, epsilon2.
-The cue response is interpretable at a fixed value of the modulators.
-The mu33 response shows variance that is not explainable by the cue response (only).
+- `cue_mu3_feedback_epsi3_orth1` Cue appearance and feedback appearance are each modeled as individual fixed-duration events.
+A parametric effect of the mu3 parameter on cue response amplitude is modeled.
+A parametric effect of the epsilon3 parameter on feedback response amplitude is modeled.
+The parametric modulation terms are orthogonalized with respect to the primary predictor.

 # References